haleema-21/general-health-chatbot/README.md

 ## 🗂️ Project Structure

 Health_chatbot/
 ├── app.py                                 # Flask web server
 ├── model_setup.py                         # Model loading and response generation
 ├── requirements.txt                       # Python dependencies
 ├── templates/
 │   └── index.html                         # Frontend HTML
 └── static/
     └── style.css                          # Styling

 ---
-📸 Screenshot
+## 📸 Screenshot
 <img width="1882" height="360" alt="image" src="https://github.com/user-attachments/assets/9ea9605f-0d0c-49f8-b333-4a1ae7f2a60e" />

 ---

 ## 💬 Example Questions to Try

-- What is a sore throat?
+What is a balanced diet?
+How much water should I drink daily?
+What are some home remedies for cough?
-- How to stay healthy during winter?
+How often should I exercise to stay healthy?
-- What does hyperventilating mean?
+What are the benefits of eating fruits regularly?
-- How to treat a mild headache?
+How do I treat a minor burn at home?
+What is the normal human body temperature?
+How to manage stress effectively?
+What are the early signs of diabetes?
+What is hyperventilation and how is it treated?
+What should I eat to improve my immunity?
+How can I sleep better at night?

 ---
-🌱 Future Improvements
+## 🌱 Future Improvements

 🔐 Add authentication for user sessions
 🌐 Deploy on platforms like Render or Vercel